Season of the Witch (2011 film): Plot

-The group camp for the night and Johann takes first watch.
-When Debelzaq comes to relieve him, Johann says how much she reminds him of his dead daughter.
-He then goes on to speak of the ritual politics of her coming trial and how she can never be found not guilty by the Church with a plague curse everywhere.
-Johann decides to give up the mission and to convince the others to do the same, leaving Anna alone with Debelzaq.
-Anna becomes hysterical at the prospect of being left with him.
-She attacks and grabs his key to her cage and escapes.
-The search for her leads the group to a mass grave, where Johann begins having visions of his dead daughter calling to him.
-Chasing those visions, he accidentally impales himself on Kay's drawn sword and dies.
-When Anna is recaptured, the tearful young woman explains that she only ran away for fear of Debelzaq.
+The group camps for the night, and when Johann decides to give up the mission and to convince the others to do the same, Anna attacks him, grabs his key to her cage, and escapes.
+The search for her leads the group to a mass grave, where Johann begins having visions of his dead daughter calling to him until he accidentally impales himself on Kay's drawn sword.
+When Anna is recaptured, she explains that she only ran away for fear of Debelzaq.
 They cross an old, crumbling suspension bridge, where Anna saves Kay from falling, grabbing him with unnatural strength.
-The group enters the dark forest, Wormwood, where Hagamar attempts to kill Anna, only to be stopped by the others.
+The group enters the dark forest, where Hagamar attempts to kill Anna, only to be stopped by the others.
 Anna appears to summon packs of wolves, which chase the group and kill Hagamar.
-An enraged Behmen tries to kill her but is stopped by Debelzaq and Felson, who point to their destination on a nearby summit.
+An enraged Behmen tries to kill her, but is stopped by Debelzaq and Felson, who point to their destination on a nearby summit.